-The International Max Planck Research School for Competition and Innovation – Legal and Economic Determinants (IMPRS-CI), in Munich, Germany, is a doctoral programme jointly offered by the Max Planck Institute for Intellectual Property and Competition Law, the Department of Economics, the Munich School of Management, and the Faculty of Law of the Ludwig-Maximilians-University of Munich.
-The School comprises institutions and academics from the fields of law, economics and management.
+The International Max Planck Research School for Competition and Innovation – Legal and Economic Determinants (IMPRS-CI), in Munich, Germany, was a doctoral programme jointly offered by the Max Planck Institute for Intellectual Property and Competition Law, the Department of Economics, the Munich School of Management, and the Faculty of Law of the Ludwig-Maximilians-University of Munich.
+The School comprised institutions and academics from the fields of law, economics and management.

 Educating and training junior lawyers and economists is of primary importance for the future of research and innovation.
 The Max Planck Society, in cooperation with German Universities has thus launched the International Max Planck Research Schools (IMPRS) initiative.